How to promote your group

 socials

-Social media use our Instagram reels or square tiles or create more tiles with this Canva template
+Social media use our Instagram reels or square tiles; or create your own with this Canva template.

 Social tiles

-Use the CRSA flyer to explain the program or use our Canva flyer template to create a tailored version.
-Try Officeworks community program for free or low cost printing!
+Use the CRSA flyer to explain the program or create your own version with this Canva flyer template .
+Try the Officeworks community program for free or low cost printing!

 Flyer